 General Craham Chapman: It's all very well to laugh at the military, but when one considers the meaning of life, it is a struggle between alternative viewpoints of life itself.
 And without the ability to defend one's own viewpoint against other perhaps more aggressive ideologies, then reasonableness and moderation could, quite simply, disappear!
 That is why we'll always need an army, and may God strike me down were it to be otherwise.
 [Is promptly struck by lightning]

 In The Wolfman (2010), a psychiatrist lecturing about the strapped-down Lawrence Talbot remarks that his patient can no more transform into a monster than he, the doctor, can sprout wings and fly out of the window.
 Sure enough, when Talbot transforms and breaks loose, he invokes Destination Defenestration on the shrink.

-In Its A Very Merry Muppet Christmas, Miss Bitterman is threatening the Muppet Theater with foreclosure, and says they will raise the money to save it "when pigs fly."
+In It's a Very Merry Muppet Christmas Movie, Miss Bitterman is threatening the Muppet Theater with foreclosure, and says they will raise the money to save it "when pigs fly."
 In swoops Miss Piggy, still suspended from the cables from the act they had been practicing.
 After a beat, Bitterman adds, "For the record, I consider that a coincidence, and not a sign from God."

 In Bruce Almighty, Bruce-turned-God confronts the hoods who had beat him up the previous day, demanding an apology, to which one replies:

 Hood: Okay cool, man, the day a monkey comes out of my butt is the day you'll get your "sorry".
 Bruce: What a coincidence, because that's today.